Showing posts with label soundboard. Show all posts

 Of course, there is no mystery.
 Experience teaches keen learners how to manage a stubborn and unyielding piano.
 Pianos with very tight tuning pins are not easy to tune.

-Our aim is to get both the pin and the string to embrace the changes we make and to be happy about it!
+Our aim is to get both the pin and the string to accept the changes we make and hope it doesn't fight back!

 Tuner's Journal